rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/day1.md

 **Alex**

 I agree, and several others have pointed out, the ontology of mathematical relations is perplexing.

-The biggest problem for me philosophically is--what is the metaphysics and epistemology of mathematical truths?
+>   The biggest problem for me philosophically is--what is the metaphysics and epistemology of mathematical truths?

->   What is the metaphysics and epistemology of mathematical truths?

 Some, like Dan, will say that teleology is a garden variety causal process that involves blind variation and natural selection operating at many different levels